麻豆网站列表

 Making a Difference

 This program is a lifeline for the women at Tutwiler Prison.
-After they join the program, a commitment is made to educate and support them.
-This commitment continues after they are released.
-The goal is to make the women productive members of society that never return to prison.
+After they join the program, a strong commitment is made to educate and support them, a commitment that continues even after they are released.
+The goal is to equip these women with the tools they need to become productive members of society who never return to prison, and education is a key part of that journey.

-Around 60 incarcerated participants have participated in this program since it started, and there are success stories to tell about.
-One story in particular is about an incarcerated participant that left Tutwiler Prison in January 2020.
-She had completed the 15-week Fundamentals of Gardening Class and earned a Certificate of Completion from 麻豆网站列表.
-She secured employment, a home and a car.
-She is still in contact with the program and is now considering going to college with encouragement from those in the program.
+Over 120 incarcerated participants have embarked on a transformative journey through this program since its inception, and their success stories are truly inspiring.
+One such story is about a participant who, after leaving Tutwiler Prison in January 2020, completed the 15-week Fundamentals of Gardening Class and earned a Certificate of Completion from TROY.
+She has since secured employment, a home, and a car, and is now considering further education with the encouragement of those in the program.

 Quote from Warden Wright